 City Designated Locations.
 Service at City Designated Locations (CDLs) is weekly from carts, dumpsters, or a combination of both.
 Collections at CDLs will occur Monday through Friday and do not need to follow the City Recycling Collection Day designation.

-ARTICLE 9.
-BULKY ITEM/PROBLEM MATERIAL

-Collection.
-Contractor shall provide Collection, processing, and marketing or disposal services related to BULKYY ITEMS/PROBLEM MATERIALS from Properties if set out for Collection.
-Properties shall place a note or marking on each Problem Material intended for Collection.
-Collection shall be made on Collection Day for all items comprised or fifty percent (50%) or less metal.
-Collection shall occur the day following Collection Day for all items comprised of fifty percent (50%) or more metal.
-Collection, processing, and marketing or disposal of BULKYY ITEMS/PROBLEM MATERIALS shall occur at no additional cost to all included Properties.

-Processing and Disposal.
-All Bulky Items/Problem Materials shall be delivered to a processing facility or disposal location fully licensed by the State of Minnesota, and compliant with all state and local laws, rules, and regulations.
-Contractor shall insure that processing and disposal of Bulky Items/Problem Materials shall be conducted at a licensed facility in accordance with applicable County, state, and federal rules, and regulations.

-Bulky Item/Problem Material Collected by the City.
-Contractor shall provide Collection and processing or disposal services for Bulky Items/Problem Materials collected by the City.
-Collection of items shall be at the City’s Public Works facility and shall be made within one (1) calendar week of the request and will be assigned to the contractor hauling in that section of the City.

 ARTICLE 10.
 CUSTOMER SERVICE AND EDUCATION REQUIREMENTS

 Data Integration.
 A reliable method of bidirectional data exchange is vital to allow the City of St. Paul to provide timely and accurate customer service to our shared customers.
 This data is required to support the following operations: Missed route reports, Incomplete route reports, Tag information, Work order requests/responses, Service holds applied/removed, and similar communications to support operations and customer service.